Constitutionalism: Prescriptive

 the idea ... that government can and should be legally limited in its powers, and that its authority depends on its observing these limitations.
 This idea brings with it a host of vexing questions of interest not only to legal scholars, but to anyone keen to explore the legal and philosophical foundations of the state.

-One example of this prescriptive approach was the project of the National Municipal League to develop a model state constitution.
+One example of this prescriptive approach was a project of the National Municipal League to develop a model state constitution.

-Constitutionalism vs. Constitution
+Constitutionalism vis-à-vis Constitution

 The study of constitutions is not necessarily synonymous with the study of constitutionalism.

 Legal historian Christian G. Fritz distinguishes between "constitutional questions", examining how the constitution was interpreted and applied to distribute power and authority as the new nation struggled with problems of war and peace, taxation and representation, and "questions of constitutionalism —how to identify the collective sovereign, what powers the sovereign possessed, and how one recognized when that sovereign acted."
 He noted that "questions of constitutionalism could not be answered by reference to given constitutional text or even judicial opinions" but were "open-ended questions drawing upon competing views".

 A similar distinction was drawn by British constitutional scholar A.V.
 Dicey in assessing Britain's unwritten constitution.
 Dicey noted a difference between the "conventions of the constitution" and the "law of the constitution".
 The "essential distinction" between the two concepts was that the law of the constitution was made up of "rules enforced or recognised by the Courts", making up "a body of 'laws' in the proper sense of that term."
 In contrast, the conventions of the constitution consisted "of customs, practices, maxims, or precepts which are not enforced or recognised by the Courts" but "make up a body not of laws, but of constitutional or political ethics".